Intergalactic-Carpet/StationeersTraders/README.md

 This program is not perfect, although it should function without bugs, custom items may not appear correctly as this relies on the developer's xml structure.

+You can find a pre-generated list in traders.txt
 # How do I run it?
 First, download a copy of main.py.